ofTheo/ofxKinectV2/README.md

 - Supports `linuxarmv7l`, see detailed installation instructions [here](https://gist.github.com/madelinegannon/237733e6c114f156b31366f47c1f3d32).

 Known Issues:
 - There is a bug with the OpenCLFrame destructor which casues a crash if the listener is deleted in ofProtonect::closeKinect.
+So we are not deleting the listener currently.
+This might cause a very small memory leak if you are opening and closing the Kinect many times.
 More info here: https://github.com/OpenKinect/libfreenect2/issues/867

 Notes:
 - Requires a USB 3 port on machine.